ilaborie/html2pdf/README.md

     html2pdf [FLAGS] [OPTIONS] <input>

 FLAGS:
         --background       Allow print background
     -h, --help             Prints help information
         --landscape        Use landscape mode
+        --disable-sandbox  Disable Chrome sandbox.
+Not recommended, unless running on docker

     -V, --version          Prints version information

 OPTIONS:
         --footer <footer>  HTML template for the print footer.
 Should use the same format as the headerTemplate --header <header>  HTML template for the print header.
 Should be valid HTML markup with following classes used to inject printing values into them: date for formatted print date, title for document title, url for document location, pageNumber for current page number, totalPages for total pages in the document.
 For example, `<span class=title></span>` would generate span containing the title
         --margin <margin>  Margin in inches You can define margin like this: '0.4' the value is applied for all side, '0.4 0.4' : first value is applied for top and bottom, second for left and right, '0.4 0.4 0.4 0.4' : first value is applied for top then, right, then bottom, and last for left -o, --output <output>  Output file.
 By default, just change the input extension to PDF --paper <paper>    Paper size.
 Supported values: A4, Letter, A3, Tabloid, A2, A1, A0, A5, A6 --range <range>    Paper ranges to print, e.g. '1-5, 8, 11-13' --scale <scale>    Scale, default to 1.0
         --wait <wait>      Time to wait in ms before printing.
 Examples: 150ms, 10s

 ARGS:
     <input>    Input HTML file